electron/electron/docs/tutorial/first-app.md

 ## Electron Development in a Nutshell

-Electron apps are developed in JavaScript using the same principals and methods found in Node.js development.
+Electron apps are developed in JavaScript using the same principles and methods found in Node.js development.
 All APIs and features found in Electron are accessible through the `electron` module, which can be required like any other Node.js module: